-- Households entering the economy draw a scaling factor and receive a life-cycle productivity profile, which is a scaled version of the baseline profile. - Life-cycle productivity profiles, once assigned, are deterministic. - This process is a stand-in for the human capital development that takes place before age 20 in actual economies, including schooling, parenting, and any pre-age 20 job experience. - Huggett, Ventura, and Yaron (AER, 2011) argue that differences in human capital initial conditions are more important than differences in shocks for life-cycle earnings.
+- Households entering the economy draw a scaling factor and receive a life-cycle productivity profile, which is a scaled version of the baseline profile. - Life-cycle productivity profiles, once assigned, are deterministic. - This process is a stand-in for the human capital development that takes place before age 20 in actual economies, including schooling, parenting and any pre-age 20 job experience. - Huggett, Ventura and Yaron (AER, 2011) argue that differences in initial conditions are more important than differences in shocks. - We also consider a lognormal distribution for the scaling factor, creating an economy with arbitrarily rich and poor households.